-This is where technology meets business: Chemical engineers working in industry have to know about money and markets, capital investments, cost estimation, budgeting, business plans, and more.
-Yet the tools used for finding business and market information are quite different from those used for technical information.
-Please see also the Business Resarch Center guide for much more detail on these aspects of engineering.
+Chemical engineers working in industry have to know about markets, capital investments, cost estimation, construction, transportation, budgeting, and more.
+Yet the tools used for finding business and market information are different from those used for technical information.

 Here is the most important fact to know: There is no single, authoritative source of prices for bulk chemicals.

 The highest quality market analyses are compiled for industry subscribers and tend to be quite expensive, and are not available to an educational audience.
 Some trade publications (see Trade Magazines tab) offer subscription-based pricing products to individuals and companies.
 Otherwise, students must gather pricing information piecemeal from various publications and web searches.
 See the Web Resources tab for a selection of potentially helpful sites.

 Some points to remember: